A six-year commitment to growth and self-development.

 Modeled after the Freedom Schools of the 1960s, Freedom Summer is a 5-week summer-school program, offering 7th-, 8th-, and 9th-grade Freedom Fellows rigorous instruction in reading and math; creative opportunities in visual arts and drama; and access to health and wellness training through fitness, gardening, and our healthy lunch program.
 After completing the academic portion of the summer, Freedom Fellows travel to Alabama, Arkansas, and Tennessee to camp in the wilderness, visit civil rights monuments and museums, and learn more about the deep-rooted history of empowerment and social justice in the South.

 In the summer after their 9th-grade year, Freedom Fellows take a variety of courses taught by doctoral candidates from around the country.
-Recruited by our partner, Freedom Summer Collegiate, these doctoral candidates develop courses in their fields of study.
+Recruited by our partner organization, Freedom Summer Collegiate, these doctoral candidates develop courses in their fields of study.
 Not only do these courses allow Fellows to explore their passions, they also provide opportunities for Fellows to earn credits through Millsaps College while developing their collegiate skills.